Wilfred Owen: War service

 Owen returned in July 1918, to active service in France, although he might have stayed on home-duty indefinitely.
 His decision to return was probably the result of Sassoon's being sent back to England, after being shot in the head in an apparent "friendly fire" incident, and put on sick-leave for the remaining duration of the war.
 Owen saw it as his duty to add his voice to that of Sassoon, that the horrific realities of the war might continue to be told.
 Sassoon was violently opposed to the idea of Owen returning to the trenches, threatening to "stab [him] in the leg" if he tried it.
 Aware of his attitude, Owen did not inform him of his action until he was once again in France.

 At the very end of August 1918, Owen returned to the front line.
-On 1 October 1918, Owen led units of the Second Manchesters to storm a number of enemy strong points near the village of Joncourt.
+On 1 October 1918, Owen led units of the Second Manchesters to storm a number of German strong points near the village of Joncourt.
 For his courage and leadership in the Joncourt action, he was awarded the Military Cross, an award he had always sought in order to justify himself as a war poet, but the award was not gazetted until 15 February 1919.
 The citation followed on 30 July 1919:

 2nd Lt, Wilfred Edward Salter Owen, 5th Bn.
 Manch.
 R., T.F., attd.
 2nd Bn.

 For conspicuous gallantry and devotion to duty in the attack on the Fonsomme Line on October 1st/2nd, 1918.
 On the company commander becoming a casualty, he assumed command and showed fine leadership and resisted a heavy counter-attack.
 He personally manipulated a captured enemy machine gun from an isolated position and inflicted considerable losses on the enemy.
 Throughout he behaved most gallantly.